 At the same time, doctor shortages in North America are becoming more acute.
 The Association of American Medical Colleges recently reported that by 2030, the U.S. could be short 120,000 physicians.

-These phenomena conspire to create conditions where people’s healthcare is distributed across a number of care providers and channels – in the home, on the phone, via online forums, at gyms, therapists’ offices and more.
+These phenomena conspire to create conditions where people's healthcare is distributed across a number of care providers and channels – in the home, on the phone, via online forums and wellness apps, at gyms, therapists' offices and more.

 Regardless of touchpoint, however, providers who genuinely demonstrate empathy at every turn stand to gain people's trust — and business — every time.